gabrieldcarvalho/splitthefeatures/README.md

 # Future developments
 * Authentication / Customer registrations;
 * Location filtering, with a radius input;
-* Restaurants validating coupons in order to make then available again;
+* Restaurants validating coupons in order to allow customers generate new ones;